• Study level

 Knowledge control

-Continuous assessment: includes 4 fieldwork notes corresponding to each of the four days of work.
-1 written exam note.
+Continuous assessment: includes 4 fieldwork notes corresponding to each of the four working days.
+1 written exam mark.

 Read more